poppatchara/Arch-Linux-Install-Memo/README.md

 #### Add DRM kernel module

-You should have /boot/limine.conf created automatically by now.
+You should have `/boot/limine/limine.conf` created automatically by now.
-Go in and add nvidia config to `cndline:` sections.
+Edit it and add the NVIDIA params to the `CMDLINE:` lines.
-You may leave the fallback or the one use use for safemode out.
+You can leave out the fallback entry, or keep it as a safe mode option.

 ```bash
 nvidia-drm.modeset=1 nvidia-drm.fbdev=1